Categories

 These are all normal thoughts most people have; I hope I can lessen your fears by answering the questions above.

-“I should be able to sort this out for myself, do I really need help?”
+“I should be able to sort this out for myself.
+Do I really need help?”

-A lot of the time it is possible to ‘sort things out’ however, sometimes we can become so overwhelmed with a problem or fear that we go around in circles trying to reassure ourselves or asking others for reassurance, yet never finding a satisfactory answer.
+A lot of the time, it is possible to ‘sort things out’; however, sometimes we can become so overwhelmed with a problem or fear that we go around in circles trying to reassure ourselves or asking others for reassurance, yet never finding a satisfactory answer.

-“what do you have to be anxious/depressed about?”
+“What do you have to be anxious/depressed about?”

 These questions, although an attempt to shake the person out of their mood, can have the effect of creating shame and guilt about how they are feeling and the thought that they shouldn’t be feeling like this.
 This may lead to feelings of isolation and a habit of keeping problems to ourselves….not good.
 The dam usually bursts at some point.